NoahBurkholder/wiki-noah/optimization.md

 * Create a ObjectType [enumerator](development.md#enumerators) with options for each type of poolable object.
 * Give the class two methods, `public GameObject Grab(ObjectType type)` and `public void Recycle(ObjectType type, GameObject objectToRecycle)`, which take and give objects to the pool.
 * Call `PoolManager.Grab(ObjectType.Coin)` or `PoolManager.Recycle(ObjectType.Banana, bananaGameObject)`.

+### Level of Detail (LOD) (Slight CPU Hit, Greatly Helps GPU)

+If your game world is spatially large, and especially if you have complex objects, you should consider investing time in developing LOD levels for your textures and your models.

+To do this, you attach an LOD Group object to your GameObject in question, and provide models each with number postfixes as so:

+`ModelName_LOD0`,
+`ModelName_LOD1`,
+`ModelName_LOD2`

+A detail level of 0 is your most high-quality model, and each one in addition is a lower quality.
+You can provide independent biases towards particular LOD levels in the Quality Settings window.

+For textures you need to use a method called 'mipmapping' which is essentially a texture with downscaled variants.
+This can be introduced to your LOD in addition to model-swapping in order to free up texture memory.